About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Back-Belted Design2

-The back-belted design not only adds a visual accent but also has the effect of elevating the perceived waist position.
-When adding a back belt, we intentionally tailor it shorter than the actual body width.
-This creates a waist drape, resulting in a more expressive back style.
+The back-belted design adds a visual accent and also has the effect of making the waist position appear slightly higher.
+When adding a back belt, we intentionally make it shorter than the actual body width.
+This creates drape around the waist and gives the back style more expression.

 Beltless Design